What do facilitators do?

 The IAF encourages facilitators to plan appropriate group processes, create and sustain a participatory environment and guide a group to appropriate and useful outcomes.
 A good facilitator also creates collaborative relationships with their clients, build and maintains their professional knowledge and models a positive and professional attitude.

-Taken together, these skills, knowledge, and behaviours form the IAF's Core Competencies for facilitation.
-The Core Facilitator Competencies have been developed, researched, and refined through the collective wisdom of IAF members, some of whom are pioneers of process facilitation.
+Taken together, these skills, knowledge, and behaviours form the IAF Core Competencies for facilitation.
+These have been developed, researched, and refined through the collective wisdom of IAF members, some of whom are pioneers of process facilitation.

 When to use a facilitator